dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 }
 ```

 First we'll import [Input](https://angular.io/guide/component-interaction#pass-data-from-parent-to-child-with-input-binding) and our `MadlibsService`.

-The `Input` decorator allows us to pass data from a parent component to a child component.
+The `@Input()` decorator allows us to pass data from a parent component to a child component.
 We implemented this above in the template when we added the `<app-words-form>` element in the Listen component.
 We can now use the decorator to define, in the `WordsFormComponent` class, what these inputs are called and that their type annotations should be arrays of strings:

 ```js
   @Input() nouns: string[];